alwaysblank/blade-generate/README.md

 wp blade compile
 ```

-This will iterate through all `.blade.php` files in `/templates` in your theme folder and generate compiled version of all the templates.
+This will iterate through all `.blade.php` files in `/resources/views/` in your theme folder and generate compiled versions of all the templates.

 ## Installing